paulshorey/turbo-starter/README.md

 Added Emotion CSS and shared styles.
 Removed typescript temporarily, to debug deployment.

-Checkout "ts" branch for a version just like original which supports typescript.
+Checkout "ts" branch for a version which supports typescript, even though it also doesn't use it.

 # For it to run on Vercel...